 - General (non-major specific) questions?
 Please email firstname.lastname@example.org.
 Include your name, ID number, and major when emailing.

 Winter Session Classes and Schedule Changes

-Winter session dates and deadlines, including deadlines for paying tuition, getting a refund, filing for GRO, and withdrawing from courses is found here: http://summer-winter.arizona.edu/
+If you choose to take winter session classes, please observe the following dates and deadlines for paying tuition, getting a refund, filing for GRO, and withdrawing from courses. https://registrar.arizona.edu/dates-and-deadlines

 - Contact the Summer/Winter Office for questions.

 - LATE DROPS or SCHEDULE CHANGES after the posted deadline: If you need to make a schedule change (i.e. withdrawal or other change after UAccess is no longer available for these requests):

 - Use the Online Change of Schedule Request through the Registrar’s office: https://www.registrar.arizona.edu/cos

 - Your request will get routed to your professor as well as the College of Science for approval.
 The Registrar’s Office will notify you if your request is approved.